junxit/us-congress-bills-110/metadata.md

 - 2007-10-10 — Placed on the House Calendar, Calendar No. 133.
 - 2007-10-10 — The House Committee on Rules reported an original measure, H. Rept.
 110-371, by Ms. Matsui.
 - 2007-10-10 — The House Committee on Rules reported an original measure, H. Rept.
 110-371, by Ms. Matsui.
+- 2007-10-17 — Considered as privileged matter. (consideration: CR H11667-11670)
+- 2007-10-17 — DEBATE - The House proceeded with one hour of debate on H. Res.
+724.
+- 2007-10-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-10-17 — On agreeing to the resolution Agreed to by voice vote. (text: CR H11667)
+- 2007-10-17 — On ordering the previous question Agreed to by the Yeas and Nays: 218 - 194 (Roll no. 977). (consideration: CR H11669-11670)
+- 2007-10-17 — Passed/agreed to in House: On agreeing to the resolution Agreed to by voice vote.(text: CR H11667)